EzyGang/py-cachify/docs/index.md

 )
 ```

 Normally you wouldn't have to use both sync and async clients in a single app, since applications usually work in either sync or async mode.
-You can pass only `sync_client` **or** only `async_client` if that matches your usage.
+You can pass only `sync_client` **or** only `async_client` if that matches your usage, or both if you want sync and async code paths to share the same backend.

-Once initialized you can use everything that the library provides straight up without being worried about managing the cache yourself.
+Once the global client is initialized you can use everything that the library provides straight up without being worried about managing the cache yourself.

 ❗ If you forgot to call `init_cachify` with `is_global=True` (default) at least once, using the global decorators (`cached`, `lock`, `once`) will raise `CachifyInitError` at runtime.
+Instance-based usage via `init_cachify(is_global=False)` does not depend on this global initialization.

 ### Using dedicated instances